Data Modeling Considerations and Teradata MULTISET Tables

 What to consider when loading

-We can use the automatic filtering of row duplicates on Fastload to our advantage to remove duplicates from large tables.
-A FastExport followed by a Fastload does exactly this.
+We can automatically filter row duplicates with Fastload to remove duplicates from large tables.
+A FastExport followed by a Fastload does precisely this.
 Another possibility is to create a copy as a SET table and copy the content from the MULTISET table if the table is not so large.